gatblau/onix/docs/idam.md

 - Launch Keycloak on http://localhost:8081/
 - Log using admin/admin
 - Import the following [realm file](../install/container/idam/onix-realm.json).

+Alternatively, follow the manual steps below:
+- Create a realm named "onix"
+- Create a new client within the realm called "onix-cmdb"
+- Set the client's "Valid Redirect URIs" to "http://localhost:8080/*" (assuming the web API is listening to the localhost on port 8080, otherwise change it to the correct value.)
+- Create a new role called "user"
+- Create a new user called "onix"
+- Set the user password
+- Within users, role mappings, add the role user to the new user.

 <a name="requesting-an-access-token"></a>
 ## Requesting an Access Token [(up)](#toc)